WPTravelteam/wp-travel/readme.txt

 * Fixed Gallery images not being saved on new trip.
 * Fixed Booking tab switch to Dashboard tab when click booking detail page.
 * Fixed Blocks Plugin not working in windows.
+* Fixed Custom fields added from field editor value mismatch.
+If we add Select, Radio and checkbox as input from field ediror the value of these input is display as index.

 = 5.0.7 =
 Release Date: 27th December, 2021